-To determine whether DOE's performance assessment demonstrates compliance with the performance objectives listed above, the NRC's technical review includes evaluating the following aspects:
+To determine whether DOE's draft waste determination, including performance assessment and other documentation demonstrates DOE's compliance with the performance objectives listed above, the NRC's technical review includes evaluating the following aspects:

 - Long-term performance of the engineered barrier system used to store the WIR, limit the influx of water, and reduce the release of radionuclides at closure, in adverse conditions

-- Release and migration of radionuclides through the engineered barrier system and geosphere (those deep-underground portions of the disposal facility where human contact is generally not assumed to occur)
+- Release and migration of radionuclides through the engineered barrier system and geosphere (i.e., those deep-underground portions of the disposal facility where human contact with the WIR is generally not assumed to occur)

 - Radiological dose(s) to the selected receptor group(s)

-- Removal of WIR to the maximum practical extent
+- Identification and removal of highly radioactive radionuclides to the maximum practical extent

 - Demonstration of stability of the disposal site after closure